msholk/pdf.js/README.md

 create a general-purpose, web standards-based platform for parsing and rendering PDFs.

+## Changes
++ Allow using from localhost:8080, when files are loaded from other locations
++ Specify download file name through URL(&suggestedFilename=)
++ Add pinch to zoom to viewer
++ Specify locale through URL(&locale)
 ## Contributing

 PDF.js is an open source project and always looking for more contributors.
 To